MathieuTurcotte/node-backoff/README.md

 Emitted when the maximum number of backoffs is reached.
-This event will only be emitted if the client has set a limit on the number of backoffs by calling the `failAfter` method.
+This event will only be emitted if the client has set a limit on the number of backoffs by calling `backoff.failAfter(numberOfBackoffs)`.
 The backoff instance is automatically reset after this event is emitted.

 ### Interface BackoffStrategy